Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

       copied with their associated fields, field values, field dependencies, reports, and permissions (see ?).

-   -  the test management configuration is copied (This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`)
+   -  the test management configuration is copied

    -  the backlog configuration is copied